Positional $\omega$-regular languages: Preliminaries

 \begin{proposition}[{\cite[Theorem 3.1]{Ohlmann23Univ}}] Let $W \subseteq \SS^\oo$ be an "objective".
 If for all cardinals~$\kappa$ there exists a "$(\kappa, W)$-universal" "well-ordered@@univ" "monotone@@univ" graph, then $W$ is "positional" over all "games". \end{proposition}

-\subparagraph{Universality for trees.} It is often more convenient to work with trees. \AP A ""$\SS$-tree"" is a "$\SS$-graph" $T$ with a distinguished vertex $t_0$, called the ""root@@univ"", and such that every vertex $t$ of $T$ admits a unique path from the root.
-Since graphs (and in particular trees) are assumed sinkless, trees are always infinite. \AP We say that a tree $T$ ""satisfies@@treeUniv"" $W$ if its root $t_0$ "satisfies@@univ" $W$ in $T$.
+\subparagraph{Universality for trees.} \AP A ""$\SS$-tree"" is a "$\SS$-graph" $T$ with a distinguished vertex $t_0$, called the ""root@@univ"", and such that every vertex $t$ of $T$ admits a unique path from the root.
+Since graphs (and in particular trees) are assumed without "dead-ends", trees are always infinite. \AP We say that a tree $T$ ""satisfies@@treeUniv"" $W$ if its root $t_0$ "satisfies@@univ" $W$ in $T$.

 \AP We say that a graph $U$ is ""$(\kappa,W)$-universal for trees"" if all "trees@@univ" $T$ of size $<\kappa$ which "satisfy@@treeUniv" $W$ admit a "morphism@@univ" $\phi\colon T \to U$ mapping the "root@@univ" $t_0$ to a vertex $\phi(t_0)$ that "satisfies@@univ" $W$ in $U$.